openfoodfacts/smooth-app/README.md

 ![Crowdin Action](https://github.com/openfoodfacts/smooth-app/workflows/Crowdin%20Action/badge.svg)

 ## Thank you
-Smooth_app is made possible thanks to a grant by the Mozilla Foundation, after pitching them the idea at FOSDEM. a HUGE thank you :-)
+The new Open Food Facts app (smooth_app) is made possible thanks to a grant by the Mozilla Foundation, after pitching them the idea at FOSDEM. a HUGE thank you :-)